Welcome to today's edition of the Rush 24-7 podcast.

 It's Christmas morning to them.

-Axelrod coming on to announce the grand strategy to make sure the Republicans win nothing.
+Axelod coming on to announce the grand strategy to make sure the Republicans win nothing.

 They play that ad.

-If the only charge uh three weeks into the election that the Democrats can make is that there's somehow this may or may not be foreign money coming into the campaign.
+If the only charge three weeks into the election that the Democrats can make is that somehow there may or may not be foreign money coming into the campaign, is that the best you can do?

-I mean, Schiefer is almost embarrassed.
+I mean, Schieffer is almost embarrassed.

 Is that all you got for me today?

-Let's not forget Charlie Tree, John Huang.
+This from the party of Charlie Tree, let's not forget Charlie Tree, John Huang.

-Yeah, China Charlie Tree, John Huang.
+Yeah, Charlie Tree, John Huang.

-Tom Brokaw went to find the Huang bunch in China, and we had all kinds of China the People's Liberation Army was sending uh missiles and rockets into the uh Long Beach Harbor.
+The People's Liberation Army was sending missiles and rockets into the Long Beach Harbor.

-Uh all those money orders, foreign money.
+All those money orders, foreign money.

 Remember, Al Gore said there's no controlling legal authority.

-White House coffees for crying up.
+White House coffee's for crying up.

-The selling the Lincoln bedroom.
+It says that they're selling the Lincoln bedroom.

-Obama, in his campaign, when he accepted Allah knows how many credit card donations from under $200.
+And of course, the media gloss over Obama in his campaign, when he accepted Allah knows how many credit card donations from under $200.

 You know, that's a limit.